 Since at least 2006, there have been a number of allegations regarding the improper placement of journalists on the Watchlist due to their engagement in First Amendment-protected activities.
-Persons may be on the Watchlist appropriately-independent of these protected activities.
 The PCLOB generally does not review individual cases and, thus, the PCLOB has not investigated whether those alleged placements were or were not appropriate.
 Nevertheless, such allegations could have a chilling effect on journalistic investigations and other First Amendment-protected activity, as well as undermine public confidence in the fairness of the Watchlist.